Atom Learning logo

 2. Understanding official GCSE mark schemes

 Mark schemes provided by exam boards are essential for understanding how marks are awarded.
-They can help students see what examiners are looking for, how to structure answers effectively, and learn what’s expected from different types of questions.
+They can help you see what examiners are looking for, how to structure answers effectively, and learn what’s expected from different types of questions.

 Here’s what to look out for: